zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/using-liferay-dxp-docker-images/installing-apps-and-other-artifacts-to-containers.md

     cp my-app.lpkg [host folder]/deploy
     ```

-1. Create a container, binding the host folder to the container's `/mnt/liferay` folder.
+1. Create a container, that includes a bind mount that maps your artifact's folder to the container's `/mnt/liferay/deploy` folder.
+Since this example's artifact is in a folder called `deploy`, you can [bind mount to the container's `/mnt/liferay` folder](./providing-files-to-the-container.md#bind-mounting-a-host-folder-to-mnt-liferay).

     ```bash
     docker run -it --name [container] -p 8080:8080 -v [host folder path]:/mnt/liferay liferay/dxp:[tag]